 Press the ID SET on the side of the receiver for more than 1s, the flashing LED means binding starts.

 When binding is done, please check if the receiver change to SBUS/PPM output .
 Generally we use SBUS signal.
-LED on all receivers from RadioLink is blue/purple means SBUS signal while red means PWM signal.
+For most of the RadioLink receivers, LED on all receivers from RadioLink is blue/purple means SBUS signal while red means PWM signal.
 Pilots can short press the binding code twice within 1s to switch the signals output of the receiver.
+For more details, please refer to the manual of the receiver.

 To run the Mission Planner installation, NET.
 Framework from Microsoft is needed.
 Link is as below